 - Pain radiating along the nerve

 Cervical disc surgery will not “cure” a bulging or herniated disc.
 Instead, the goal of surgery is to remove damaged disc material, and in the process remove the source of the discomfort.
 In the case of a herniated disc, a spinal surgeon will remove part of the disc (or the entire disc) to decompress the nerve and hopefully alleviate the symptoms.

 Traditionally, cervical disc surgery has meant hospitalization and a long rehabilitation.
 However, the staff at Laser Spine Institute offers alternatives: minimally invasive spine surgeries.
 Our outpatient orthopedic procedures can provide meaningful relief without many of the downsides of traditional open neck surgery.
-To learn more, and to receive a free review of your MRI or CT scan, contact Laser Spine Institute today.
+To learn more, and to receive your MRI or CT scan review, contact Laser Spine Institute today.